ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 	![Card Reader Wires](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I3.png)

-4. (For Nano only) Place and push in the Arduino Nano into one of the breadboards, as shown.
+4a.
+(For Nano only) Place and push in the Arduino Nano into one of the breadboards, as shown.

 	![Arduino Nano Breadboard](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I5.png)

+4b.
+(For Uno or Mega) The connectors are built in, so this step is not necessary.
+However, you may need to run a wire from a particular pin to a breadboard row if more than one connection is required.

 5. Plug the SCD-30 cable headers into either port of the CO₂ sensor.
 Both ports are the same, but the plug has a correct orientation.

 	![SCD-30 Cable](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I6.png)

-6. (If using display) Poke the LCD into a breadboard (For mini-breadboards, use a second breadboard).
+6. (If using display) Poke the LCD into a breadboard.
+Mini-breadboards: use a second breadboard.
 Connect wires to pins 2-6 and 11-16.
 Note: you can also use male-to-female wires and connect to the LCD pins directly, but we found this to be more difficult.

 	![LCD](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I7.png)